thomas-keller/thomas-keller.github.io/_posts/2016-4-13-dirdf-cool-tool-splitting-files-to-data-frames.md

 A better way I guess would have would have been to use strsplit, but I always feel slightly betrayed by R's behavior by returning a list; it just feels alien to me.
 Also, sometimes i'll forget that it's a regex and doesn't like periods whereas split in python is cool with it (because it's not using a regex underneath).
 I really shouldn't, as its one of the examples in the stinking docs for strsplit, but here we are.

 Anyway, Dr. Jenny Bryan, who I recently discovered on Twitter (humane describer of R stats, follor her!), linked me to a recent cool project called [dirdf](https://github.com/ropenscilabs/dirdf).
 From what I could discern it seems like this mostly came together during the most recent #rstatsnyc unconf, so the docs are sparse, etc. But it works in my limited use of it.
 I will never understand how people can achieve these Herculean feats, but kudos to these peoples : [Henrik Bengtsson](https://twitter.com/henrikbengtsson), [Joe Cheng](https://twitter.com/jcheng),[Sean Kross](https://twitter.com/seankross).
+There were probably others, maybe Dr. Bryan herself?
+Again, I don't really know the details.

 The idea is basically to read in a directory of files with some kind of naming structure (exact or fuzzy) and turns the files into a data frame for you or me to round around with.